 3. Automate Your Logistics

 If you can track your shipments from when they leave your door to when they are received by your customer, you can spot problem areas in your transportation logistics.
 It will also give you real-time information about unexpected delays, allowing you to react faster and more cost-effectively.

 If you do a lot of shipping from the same point A to the same point B, especially over a long distance, it may be an option to warehouse goods closer to your customers and reduce your transportation costs.

 5. Find a Transportation Logistics Supplier

 Yes, Pival offers transportation logistics services.
 But we’re not just shamelessly promoting ourselves.
 The core competencies of your business may not lend themselves well to keeping your shipping costs in check.
 But it is the role of a transportation logistics company to maintain up-to-date options and flexibility in ways that can make the cost of outsourcing your transportation lower than keeping things in-house.

 If your business has faced additional shipping costs recently, your profit margins can be shrinking faster than you think.
-Even if you haven’t considered outsourcing your transportation logistics, calling PiVAL today.
-We will help you find one or more options for keeping your costs under control.
+Even if you haven’t considered outsourcing your transportation logistics, call PiVAL today.
+We’re a leading third-party logistics company that will help you find one or more options for keeping your costs under control.